EU toes the line on Syria air strikes

 "It's important that we [the EU] demonstrate that the attack is attributable to the [Syrian] regime.
 We're in an effort to convince some European countries which have doubts, but it's not what you will see come come out of the … [foreign ministers'] conclusions," the EU diplomat said.

-EU foreign affairs chief Federica Mogherini, who will chair Tuesday's meeting, gave a foretaste of the feeling in Luxembourg in a statement over the weekend.
+EU foreign affairs chief Federica Mogherini, who will chair Monday's meeting, gave a foretaste of the feeling in Luxembourg in a statement over the weekend.

-"The EU was informed about targeted US, French and UK airstrikes on chemical weapons facilities in Syria," she said on Sunday.
+"The EU was informed about targeted US, French and UK airstrikes on chemical weapons facilities in Syria," she said.

 "The EU is supportive of all efforts aimed at the prevention of the use of chemical weapons," she added.